 There are two main theories for how the lens changes shape.

 - Helmholtz theory – proposed in 1855.
-When the ciliary muscle contracts, all zonular tension is reduced.
+When the ciliary muscle contracts, all zonular tension10 is reduced.
 This permits the central lens surface lens to become rounder (increases its focusing power).
 When the ciliary muscle relaxes, all zonular tension is increased, causing the lens to flatten (decrease in optical power).

 - Schachar mechanism – proposed in 1992.
 When the ciliary muscle contracts, equatorial zonular tension is increased.
 This causes the central lens surface to become more steeply rounded (increases central optical power).
 When the ciliary muscle relaxes, equatorial zonular tension is reduced, causing the central lens surface to flatten (decrease in optical power).